-5.388 Policy BW3 requires the site to be master planned to include new open space.
+5.410 The policy also includes the requirement for proposals to provide approximately 15 ha of open space in the central part of the site including an equipped play area.
+This will be designed to provide a major new open area for the community and provide for a range of current and future needs of the community's residents.
 However, the requirements of the policy do not include more substantial improvements (such as new healthcare facilities) that could benefit public health and therefore the minor positive effect previously recorded for the site in relation to IIA objective 4: health and wellbeing remains applicable.